 - Cover the motorcycle with a cotton tarp, sheet or blanket while it is in storage.
 Do not use a plastic cover as this will allow moisture to be trapped under cover and cause damage to the metal surfaces.

 If you follow these easy steps, your motorcycle will be in great working condition for the warmer weather and outdoor riding season.
-Storage World has Atlanta self storage locations in Jonesboro, Decatur and Stockbridge that can help with all of your vehicle storage needs.
+Storage World has Atlanta storage facilities in Jonesboro, GA and Decatur, GA on Panthersville Rd and Flat Shoals Pkwy that can help with all of your vehicle storage needs.
 Stop by our locations to find out more information from our storage professionals.